honojs/website/docs/guides/best-practices.md

 export default app
 ```
 The above code would work fine, however doing this would lose the typesafe

-a better solution would be something like this
+if you want to use `RPC` features a better solution would be chaining the methods as described below

 ```ts
 // authors.ts